naseridev/omega/README.md

 - Inaccessible directories are skipped and counted as errors
 - Permission errors do not halt the search
-- Invalid symbolic links are ignored unless `--follow-links` is enabled
-- Failed path conversions are filtered out
+- Invalid paths are filtered out
 - Non-existent custom paths trigger immediate error and exit
 - Conflicting options (files-only + dirs-only) are validated at startup
+- Metadata extraction failures are handled per-file

 ## Exit Codes

 - `0`: Successful execution
-- `1`: Error occurred (invalid path, conflicting options, no valid search paths)
+- `1`: Error occurred (invalid path, conflicting options, no valid search paths, thread pool creation failure)

 ## Use Cases